 Why does hybrid cloud matter?

 In optimal deployments, hybrid cloud provides the best of both worlds of computing.
 Public cloud service providers offer the ability to instantly provision compute and storage resources on demand, without the extensive upfront costs and time needed to build an on-premise solution.
 It also enables organizations to leverage AI-powered services delivered exclusively through the cloud, such as Amazon Rekognition, a deep-learning-powered image recognition system, and Amazon Lex, the speech recognition and natural language processing technology that powers the Alexa virtual assistant.

 Cost is a substantial factor for many organizations.
-For industries with seasonal or variable workloads, assembling a private cloud to handle normal workloads while relying on public cloud providers to handle burst workloads can be a budget-friendly IT strategy.
+For industries with seasonal or variable workloads, assembling a private cloud to handle normal workloads while relying on public cloud resources to handle burst workloads can be a budget-friendly IT strategy.